What Are PCB Vias and How They Affect High Speed Signals

 This article will describe these vias, how they affect short nets and how they can be best addressed from a design standpoint in those products operating at very high data rates.

-The Definition of a Via and its Operational Characteristics
+What is a PCB Via and its Operational Characteristics

 Vias are the holes drilled in or through a PCB that provides electrical access from one layer to another.
 For purposes of this discussion, a via refers to any plated through hole that is used to connect a signal trace to a component pin or a connector pin.
 The operational characteristics of this structure include: